jondb/PRCRM/README.md

     41378f6a41ceb5490a4ebdfc37ec3961afead383,paul@example.com,2015-04-17 12:12:58,pull,1319,joan
     ...

-Main use in meeting compliance goals like "all changes are reviewed," policy, or developer best practices including strong security development lifecycle.
+Can be used to meet compliance goals like "all changes are reviewed," policy, or developer best practices including strong security development lifecycle.

 # Install